Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Multi-Cell Scenario

 \subsection{System Model}

-A large-scale cellular network is considered here, where the random distribution of BSs forms a 2D homogeneous PPP $\Phi_\text{B}$ with intensity $\lambda_\text{B}$.
-This is a very popular approach among other stochastic models due to its well known properties and from a practical point of view, it leads to a topology of various cell shapes and sizes that usually approximates the real deployment in large wireless networks.
-Our interest is still focused on the downlink direction, where specifically the mobile users are assumed to be served by their nearest BS.
-Unlike the model in \cite{TsilimantosBCG}, where the resources are equally shared among the users, here the analysis of the optimal bandwidth and power allocation $\left(w_u,p_u\right)$ is performed for the set of users $\mathcal{U}_b$ of just one randomly selected BS $b$.
-All the other BSs have the same available bandwidth $W_I$ and transmit power $P_I$ and are assumed at full load with constant transmit power spectral density, i.e. the allocated transmit power $p_i$ from BS $i$ that interferes to a user $u \in \mathcal{U}_b$ is proportional to bandwidth $w_u$ according to:
+A large-scale cellular network is considered here, where the random distribution of BSs forms a two-dimensional \text{(2-D)} homogeneous PPP $\Phi_\text{B}$ with intensity $\lambda_\text{B}$.
+This is a very useful choice among other stochastic models due to its well known properties and, from a practical point of view, it leads to a topology of various cell shapes and sizes that usually approximates the actual deployment in large wireless networks.
+Our interest is still focused on the downlink direction without intra-cell interference, where specifically the mobile users are assumed to be served by their nearest BS.
+Unlike the model in \cite{TsilimantosBCG}, where the resources are equally shared among the users, here the analysis of the optimal bandwidth and power allocation $\left(w_u,p_u\right)$ is performed for the set of users $\mathcal{U}_b$ of one randomly selected BS $b$.
+All the other BSs have total available bandwidth $W_I$ and transmit power $P_I$, serve at least one user and are assumed to be at full load with constant transmit power spectral density, i.e. the allocated transmit power $p_i$ from BS $i$ that interferes with a user $u \in \mathcal{U}_b$ is proportional to the bandwidth $w_u$ according to

-Thereby, unless otherwise stated, a scenario with full resource utilization is obtained, where each mobile of $\mathcal{U}_b$ receives interference from all the points of $\Phi_\text{B}$ besides the serving BS $b$.
-This model can be seen as a worst case scenario, where the gains from interference management and resource allocation for all the BSs are left for future study.
+An example of this topology is shown in \figurename{\ref{fig:multicellModel}} for a random realization of $\Phi_\text{B}$.
+It should be mentioned that power control schemes can also be studied, as for example in the case of general fading for interfering signals.
+Further details on this follow in the respective part of this section.
+Thereby, unless otherwise stated, a scenario with full resource utilization is obtained, where each mobile in $\mathcal{U}_b$ receives interference from all the points of $\Phi_\text{B}$ besides the serving BS $b$.
+Even though this model is not a full multi-cell scenario, which is known to be hard to deal with, as shown for example in \cite{MultiCellGameTheory}, it still plays a significant role as it can serve as a worst case scenario in terms of interference.
+The gains from interference management and resource allocation for all the BSs is a subject for future study.